Rahula College: Sports

-Sports at the college include athletics, basketball, boxing, chess, cricket, rugby, soccer, swimming, volleyball, table tennis, badminton and karate.
+Football

 The annual Rahula - Thomas football encounter or Battle of Golden Ensigns, is an annual football match played between Rahula College and St. Thomas' College, Matara.

+Cricket

 In 2012 Rahula College and Dharmapala College commenced an annual match, the Battle of Golden Lions (රුහුණු -මායා සටන).
 The inaugural match was held on Uyanwatta Stadium, with Rahula College hosting the event.

 Houses

 There are four student houses in the college, named after historical figures in South Asia.
 They are: